adeshkin/bot_translate_khakas_frontend/README.md

 ```

 ### Usage

-1. Create *config.py* with your token and urls to translate texts
+1. Create *config.py* with your token and urls to translate texts (for example http://localhost:11111 of Flask app)
 2. Run

 ```commandline
 python bot.py
 ```